HerrMotz/bachelor-thesis/publication/main.typ

 The implementation of the mapping between VQGs and BGPs uses two different algorithms for each direction of the mapping.

 === VQG to SPARQL
 The mapping is done according to the proofs in @heading:mapping_theory.
 The VQG is exported in the form of an edge list from the frontend to the backend.
 The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI --- or to use Wikibase terminology, an entity.
-The BGPs in turn are mapped to a SPARQL SELECT-query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]
+The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]